Updated June 2019

 - gasoline or other refined petroleum products

-- oil and gas pipelines that cross provincial or international borders (these are regulated by the National Energy Board)
+- oil and gas pipelines that cross provincial or international borders (these are regulated by the Canadian Energy Regulator)

 - any aspect of electricity generation or distribution, including renewable energies